boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-throughput-advice-blob.md

 mainly to protect the network (e.g., congestion-unresponsive flows) and also to ensure fairness over a shared link.
 Rate-limits are usually configured in (ingress) nodes.
 These rate-limits can be shared with customers when subscribing to a connectivity service (e.g., "A YANG Data Model for Layer 2 Virtual Private Network (L2VPN) Service Deliver" {{?RFC8466}}).

-{{sec-blob}} defines a set parameters that can be used by networks to share the rate-limit policies applied on a network attachment: Throuput Advice.
+{{sec-blob}} defines a set parameters that can be used by networks to share the rate-limit policies applied on a network attachment: throughput Advice.
 The set of parameters are independent of the address family.

-This document does not assume nor preclude any specific signaling protocol to share the throuput advices.
+This document does not assume nor preclude any specific signaling protocol to share the throughput advices.
 These parameters are independent of the channel that is used by hosts to discover such policies.

-Whether host-to-network, network-to-host, or both policies are returned in a throuput advice is deployment specific.
+Whether host-to-network, network-to-host, or both policies are returned in a throughput advice is deployment specific.
 All these combinations are supported in this document.

-Also, one more throuput advice instances may be returned for a given traffic direction.
+Also, one more throughput advice instances may be returned for a given traffic direction.
 Each of these instances may cover a specific traffic category.

 The document leverages existing technologies for configuring policies in provider networks. {{sec-overview}} provides a brief overview of how inbound policies are enforced in ingress network nodes.
 The reader may refer to {{?RFC2697}}, {{?RFC2698}}, and {{?RFC4115}} for examples of how various combinations of Committed Information Rate (CIR), Committed Burst Size (CBS), Excess Information Rate (EIR), Excess Burst Size (EBS), Peak Information Rate (PIR), and Peak Burst Size (PBS) are used for policing.
 Typically: